Braque Saint-Germain

 Braque Saint-Germain Grooming & Maintenance

-If you're looking to adopt a Braque Saint-Germain, consider contacting these pointing and sporting dog rescue organizations that work with rare hunting breeds:
+If you're looking to adopt a Braque Saint-Germain, consider contacting these breed-specific rescue organizations:

 Paws to Peaks Rescue